jpmelos/fdintercept/README.md

 - Preserves original program exit codes.
 - Handles process and child process termination gracefully.

+## Implementation Notes

+While Linux-specific optimizations like `splice()` were considered during development, fdintercept prioritizes cross-platform compatibility to support software engineers using both Linux and MacOS systems.
+For most development and debugging use cases, the performance difference would be negligible, as the tool is primarily meant for development and testing rather than production deployments where every microsecond counts.

 ## Installation

 Clone this repository and run: